sapegin/mrm/docs/Writing_tasks.md

 > Have a look at [`mrm-core` docs](../packages/mrm-core#api) for more utility helpers, and [the default tasks](../Readme.md#tasks) for reference.

-### Configuration definition
+### Configuration prompts

-The example above showcases a simple configuration definition (`parameters`).
-More complex needs can be accomplished by defining configurations according to [enquirer docs](https://github.com/enquirer/enquirer).
-A simple required `name` configuration, for instance, could be defined as this:
+The example above showcases a simple configuration prompt (`parameters`).
+More complex needs can be accomplished by defining prompts according to [enquirer docs](https://github.com/enquirer/enquirer).
+A simple required `name` prompt, for instance, could be defined as this:

 ```js
 const parameters = {